ElectronSutra/venture/pages/the-realm/immaculates/immaculate-dragons.md

 water.
 She is frequently depicted as a dark-haired woman in a breasplate, carrying either a sword or trident.
-In her warrior aspect, she is sometimes presented with a long, curling tongue, claws, and black skin; this figure is often called _Vengeant Daana'd_.
+In her warrior aspect, she is sometimes presented with a long, curling tongue, claws, and black skin; this figure is called _Daana'd Vengeant_.
 In her aspect as an arbiter and judge, she is often depicted blindfolded and strangling a serpent, which is said to represent ignorance and prejudice.
-This _Blind Danaa'd_ aspect is often seen at shrines which serve judges and government officials.
+This _Danaa'd Obscure_ aspect is often seen at shrines which serve judges and government officials.

 Daana'd's life story is mostly contained in two epics: the _Younger Epic of_